 1. Lord Narasimha

-Lord Narasimha was the strongest person ever described in Satya Yuga.
+Lord Narasimha from Satya Yuga considered as the strongest person.
 He killed all protectors of Hiranyaksyapu single handedly and killed Hiranyaksyapu in front of all Asuras and everybody watched their king helplessly.

 2. Lord Varaha